yarnpkg/website/en/docs/cli/upgrade.md

 ✨  Done in 3.73s.
 ```

-This will update your `package.json` to look like
+This will update your `package.json` to look like:

 ```diff
 -  "react": "^15.3.2",
 +  "react": "next",
 ```

-Similarly, using the `latest` tag will result in an updated `package.json` that looks like
+Similarly, using the `latest` tag will result in an updated `package.json` that
+looks like:

 ```diff
 -  "react": "^15.3.2",
 +  "react": "latest",
 ```